Norwood (novel)

 Norwood is the first novel written by author Charles Portis.
 It was published in 1966 by Simon & Schuster.
 The book follows its namesake protagonist on a misadventurous road trip from his hometown of Ralph, Texas, to New York City and back.
 During the trip, Norwood is exposed to a comic array of personalities and lifestyles.
 The novel is a noteworthy example of Portis's particular skill rendering Southern dialect and conversation.

+Norwood is included in the Library of America of Portis's Collected Works.

 The novel was adapted for a 1970 film of the same title.
 Jack Haley, Jr. directed, and Glen Campbell and Kim Darby starred.

 Characters

 Some characters and related events are described, below, using in-universe tone.